fboehm/jse-2019/Rmd/jse-2019-ms.md

 During the time when we first implemented our framework, we served as early-career instructors in the statistics department at the University of Wisconsin-Madison.
-One of us (Hanlon) had prior experience in mentoring undergraduates, while the other (Boehm) had none.
-Our initial conceptualization of mentoring drew heavily on ideas we first encountered in professional development courses, including the Delta Program’s Entering Mentoring class (<https://delta.wisc.edu>).
+One of us (Hanlon) had prior experience in mentoring students, while the other (Boehm) had none.
+Our initial conceptualization of mentoring drew heavily on ideas we first encountered in professional development activities, including the Delta Program’s mentoring class (<https://delta.wisc.edu>) and Handelsman et al. (2005).
 Professor Erik Nordheim heavily influenced our approach to and philosophy of teaching statistics.
-We studied with Professor Nordheim early in our teaching careers, and his guidance continues to influence our teaching practices.
+We studied with Professor Nordheim early in our teaching careers, and his emphasis on active learning continues to influence our teaching practices.

 We both have experience in teaching undergraduate introductory statistics courses with enrollments over 100 students.
-Through our interactions with students in these classes, we’ve come to value not only the ideas in a traditional introductory course, but also the need to prepare students with the essential skills needed for success in data science.
-Nolan and Temple Lang (2010) summarizes these skill sets in the following three ideas:
+Through our interactions with students in these classes, we’ve grown to value not only the ideas in a traditional introductory course, but also the need to prepare students with the essential skills needed for success in data science.
+Nolan and Temple Lang (2010) summarizes these skill sets in the following three goals:

 1.  broaden statistical computing to include emerging areas
 2.  deepen computational reasoning skills